 Critical Writing Seminars are available in a variety of disciplines, such as English, philosophy, and history.
-Students can consult www.writing.upenn.edu/critical for a list of Critical Writing Seminars.
-Critical Writing Seminars are typically taken in the freshman year.
+Students can consult writing.upenn.edu/critical for a list of Critical Writing Seminars.
+Students are strongly encouraged to take a Critical Writing Seminar freshman year.